 "Bayom hahu yihyeh Adonai echad ushemo echad."
-Finally in that day God shall be One and God's Name one --- one and united forever.
-Why is it Important to be Jewish ...
-What is the "Payoff?"
+Finally in that day God shall be One and God's Name one - one and united forever.

 NEFTYite responses:

 Being Jewish is important to me because it gives me an identity, with tremendous support from other Jews, temple, NEFTY... and a rich background and distinct culture.